Let the Noise Speak: Harnessing Noise for a Unified Defense Against Adversarial and Backdoor Attacks: Introduction

 \section{Introduction}

-The widespread implementation of machine learning (ML) models in various applications~\cite{dong2021survey}, ranging from image recognition to natural language processing, has led to remarkable technological advancements.
-At the same time, they are proved to be vulnerable to malicious data manipulation attacks~\cite{vassilev2024adversarial}, including adversarial~\cite{szegedy2013intriguing, goodfellow2014explaining, kurakin2018adversarial, madry2017towards, papernot2016limitations, moosavi2017universal, carlini2017towards} and backdoor attacks~\cite{gu2019badnets, liu2017neural}.
-While adversarial attacks imperceptibly alter the test data to deceive models, backdoor attacks insert subtle triggers in the training data to compromise the model's integrity at testing time.
+The widespread deployment of machine learning (ML) models across diverse distributed and connected environments, including connected and autonomous vehicles, smart cities, health care, and industrial IoT networks, has driven significant technological advancements.
+At the same time, they are vulnerable to data manipulation attacks , including adversarial attacks~\cite{szegedy2013intriguing, goodfellow2014explaining, kurakin2018adversarial, madry2017towards, papernot2016limitations, moosavi2017universal, carlini2017towards} and backdoor attacks~\cite{gu2017badnets, turner2019label, nguyen2021wanet}.
+While adversarial attacks imperceptibly alter the test data to deceive benignly trained models, backdoor attacks insert subtle triggers in the training data to compromise the inference integrity of the trained model, which is exploited later in the testing phase.
 Defending against these threats is challenging due to their stealth and sophistication, demanding robust defense strategies.

-To mitigate the attacks, there are two different lines-- one is to prevent the attack by encoding robustness metrics in the training phase, and another is to detect attacks after the model is trained/deployed.
-To prevent the attack, a significant amount of research has been done in robustifying ML models and training algorithms.
-Adversarial training~\cite{bai2021recent}, certified robustness~\cite{li2023sok} can improve model robustness, but they come with a high computational cost and struggle to scale to large models or datasets~\cite{vassilev2024adversarial}.
-Another line of research focuses on hardening the attack generation by utilizing various input transformations~\cite{guo2017countering}, such as randomizing, adding noise, data augmentation, etc. While demonstrating effectiveness against some attacks, they fail to defend against sophisticated attacks and inevitably degrade the model's performance on clean data~\cite{vassilev2024adversarial}.
-Attack prevention is extremely challenging since there is constant innovation in attack generations.
-A scalable and robust attack prevention mechanism is still needed.

-On the other hand, a more practical line of defense against such data manipulation attacks is to detect such attempts and remove the suspicious inputs from the decision-making process~\cite{vassilev2024adversarial}.
-In the literature, there are various ways to analyze the existence of malicious components within input data, such as feature space inspection~\cite{feinman2017detecting, wang2022manda}, outlier detection~\cite{grosse2017statistical}, input reconstruction~\cite{meng2017magnet}, explainability~\cite{fidel2020explainability}, etc. These methods are built upon the assumption that the malicious input will always create some \emph{noticeable} change to the model's decision, which is not always the case in real-world attacks.